 I’ve just finished living in Mexico City.
 Now I’m living in Lima.

-As I've noted in a recent post, Lima isn't living up to my expectations.
-I've decided to stick it out here for awhile - I'm enjoying myself - but it's not a place I see myself living long term.
+As I’ve noted in a recent post, Lima isn’t quite living up to my expectations.
+But it takes time!
+I’ve decided to stick it out here for awhile – I’m enjoying myself – but it’s not a place I see myself living long term.

 As such, my mind is wandering; I’m thinking about my next destination.

 Within the next two years, I’d like to base up in a city.